muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Enrollment_Geography.rst

 When students enroll in a course and click through from the edX dashboard, the LMS Course Info page is the first page that they see.
-One professor included enrollment data from previous runs of his course to welcome every student into the course community:
+One professor included enrollment data from previous iterations of his course to welcome students into the course community.
+Showcasing the size and geograhic reach of the course can help capture the interest of new students and escalate enthusiasm.

+..
 "I'd like to share some important details with you about our community.
-Since its launch in March 2013, HeroesX has enrolled over 60,000 individuals from over 170 countries, and this third session is growing every day. ...HeroesX is special because it brings together individual participants working independently from all over the world".
-- Gregory Nagy, September 2, 2014
+Since its launch in March 2013, HeroesX has enrolled over 60,000 individuals from over 170 countries, and this third session is growing every day. ...HeroesX is special because it brings together individual participants working independently from all over the world". - Gregory Nagy, September 2, 2014 (hold off on specifically quoting per Michele)